zenklinov/nasapower/README.md

 # NASA POWER Data Processing Pipeline

 This repository contains scripts for processing NASA POWER (Prediction Of Worldwide Energy Resources) data.
-The data processing pipeline consists of four main steps: getting data, pivoting data, combining and preprocessing data, and visualizing data.
+The data processing pipeline consists of four main steps: getting data, pivoting data, combining and filtering data, and visualizing data.
 Below are the details of each step:

 ## Path 1: Step 1 (Getting Data)